timdouglas/sublime-less2css/README.md

 When you specify a main file only this file will get compiled when you save any LESS file.
 This is especially useful if you have one LESS file which imports all your other LESS files.
 Please note that this setting is only used when compiling a single LESS file and not when compiling all LESS files in the LESS base folder through *Tools \ Less>Css \ Compile all less in less base directory to css*.

 ## minify
-The allowed values are *true* and *false*.
-When this setting is set to *true* the LESS compiler will be instructed to create a minified CSS file.
+The allowed values are `true` and `false`.
+When this setting is set to `true` the LESS compiler will be instructed to create a minified CSS file.

 ## outputDir
 Use this setting to specify the folder where the CSS files will be placed.
 The following values are supported:

-### empty string or *./*
+### empty string or `./`
-Use an empty string or *./* to have the CSS file stored in the same folder as the LESS file.
+Use an empty string or `./` to have the CSS file stored in the same folder as the LESS file.

 ### absolute path
-Specify an absolute path to the directory where the CSS file should be stored, eg /home/user/projects/site/assets/css
+Specify an absolute path to the directory where the CSS file should be stored, eg. `/home/user/projects/site/assets/css`

 ### relative path
-Specify a partial path to the directory where the CSS should be stored, eg ./css.
+Specify a partial path to the directory where the CSS should be stored, eg. `./css`.
 This will store the CSS files in a folder CSS in the root of the project.

-### auto
+### `auto` setting
-This setting is only recognized when saving or compiling a single file on command.
-It is **not** applied when building all LESS files through *Tools \ Less>Css \ Compile all less in less base directory to css*.This setting recognizes the following project setups:
+If you set the `outputDir` to `auto`, the plugin will try to automatically determine the folder where the CSS should be compiled to.
+It works best when you compile a single css file that imports other CSS files.
+If you work with multiple CSS files within one project that get compiled seperately, consider using the [`shadow`](#shadow-setting) setting instead.

+The `auto` setting recognizes the following project setups:

-  - When your LESS files are stored in a folder called *css\less* the compiled CSS files will be placed in the *css* folder.
+  - When your LESS files are stored directly in a folder called `css\less` (and not in any subfolders) the compiled CSS files will be placed in the `css` folder.

-  **Be aware:** Any files stored in a subfolder of *css\less* will **not** be saved in the *css* folder but in the same folder as its *less* counterpart:

 		[project]
 		    |- [css]
 		    |---- [less]
-		    |-------- [global]
-		    |------------ global.less
 		    |-------- site.less

   Will result in the following after compilation: